zacbrown/PowerKrabsEtw/README.md

 # Future Plans
 * Add ability to specify a directory of YARA and/or SIGMA rules for filtering.
+* Enable kernel provider tracing
+* Enable ability to query about trace sessions and fetch event schemas

 # Known Issues
 * If you create many new traces, either by using `Trace-KrabsEtwProcess` or `Start-KrabsEtwProcess`, it is possible to exhaust the available ETW sessions in Windows.
 The easiest solution is to restart the machine.